ckstash/tabnn/README.md

 **TabNN** is a tabular neural network classifier that supports overlapping input features and targets.
 This means a column in the training dataset can be specified as an input feature, a target, or both.
 If a column is specified as either an input or a target only, the model behaves as expected: at inference time, the input columns are used to predict the target columns.
 If a column is specified as both an input and a target, then at inference time it is treated as an input if a value is provided; otherwise, it is treated as a target.
 This allows TabNN to be used for both typical classification tasks and tabular data imputation.

 `TabNNModel` includes the method `feature_importance_scores()`, which computes feature importance scores as the mean absolute value of *input × gradient* across the dataset.
-These values reflect how sensitive the model’s output is to small changes in each input feature—a proxy for how much each feature influences the prediction.
+These values reflect how sensitive the model’s output is to small changes in each input feature, which serves as a proxy for how much each feature influences the prediction.
 A higher score means the model output is more sensitive to that feature.
 The scores can be min–max normalized by setting the parameter `normalize=True` for improved interpretability.

 ## Installation